snoozesoftware/snooze-documentation/source/administrator-snoozenode/config.rst

 Estimation
 ^^^^^^^^^^^

+Estimator is used for all estimation of the nodes (groupmanagers, localcontrollers, virtualmachines), thus it plays a key role in placement, consolidation, anomaly detection/resolution...

+* *estimator*

+  Possible values are : staticdynamic (default) or fqn of the estimaton class (see :ref:`plugins`)

+* *estimator.numberOfMonitoringEntries*

+ The maximum number of monitoring entries per VM to consider in estimations.
+For example, it is possible to instruct the system to use the most recent 15 monitoring entries per VM in its estimations.

-* *estimator.static*
+* *estimator.options*
+  One line json (key, values).

+Example : for the staticdynamic

+*estimator.options* = {"static": "true", "sortNorm" : "L1", "packingDensityCpu": 1, "packingDensityMemory": 1, "packingDensityNetwork": 1}

-True if estimations should be based on static values only.
+static:true means that estimations should be based on static values only.
 Particularly, if your VM requests 3 GB of RAM during submission but uses on average 2 GB only according to the collected monitoring data, the estimator would still consider the requested capacity when requested to do estimations.

-* *estimator.sortNorm*

 Sorting VMs requires their resource usage vectors to be mapped to scalar values.
 Therefore different vector norms (e.g. L1, Euclid, Max) can be used.

-* *estimator.numberOfMonitoringEntries*

- The maximum number of monitoring entries per VM to consider in estimations.
-For example, it is possible to instruct the system to use the most recent 15 monitoring entries per VM in its estimations.

-* *estimator.policy.*

-You can implement different estimators for each resource and choose between them using this parameter.
-Currently, estimations are based on averages of estimator.numberOfMonitoringEntries most recent values.
+You can define a packing density for each resource.
+It will be considered during initial VM placement and allow the VM to be hosted on a LC despite existing MID capping.
+For example, of a LC has 4 PCORES and the CPU MID threshold (monitoring.thresholds.cpu) is set to 0.5 it is only possible to load it for up to 2 PCORES, keeping two other cores as buffered capacity.
+If a VM is now submitted which requires 4 VCORES it impossible to place it on the LC.
+However, with the packing density set to 0.4 it will be considered as a VM requiring only 1.6 VCORES thus allowing it to be placed.
+Note that packing density < 1 facilitates resource overcommit and thus can lead to serious performance problems.
+We suggest to keep it at the default value (=1) in case performance is important.

 Group Leader Scheduler
 ^^^^^^^^^^^^^^^^^^^^^^

 * *groupLeaderScheduler.assignmentPolicy*

+Possible values are *random*, *roundrobin* or the fully qualified name of the assignement policy (see :ref:`plugins`).

  When a LC attempts to join the hierarchy it needs to know which GM to join.
 The assignment policy is in charge of selecting the GM.
 Currently two assignment policies are implemented: RoundRobin and FirstFit.
 You can integrate you own assignment policies by implementing the provided assignment interface.

 * *groupLeaderScheduler.dispatchingPolicy*

+Possible values are *firstfit*, *roundrobin* or the fully qualified name of the dispatching policy (see :ref:`plugins`).

 When a client attempts to submit a VC, its VMs need to be dispatched to GMs.
 The dispatching policy makes the GM choice according to the aggregated GM monitoring data.
 Currently two dispatching policies are implemented: RoundRobinSingleGroupManager and FirstFitSingleGroupManager.